Italian Style Pot Roast in Tomato Sauce

 - Cut up the onion, celery and carrot and set aside

 - Cook the bacon: In a large Dutch oven or heavy metal pot, cook the bacon.
 I add 2 tbsp of olive oil since our bacon is pretty meaty and doesn’t have much fat.
 Reduce the olive oil to 1 Tbsp if you have fatty bacon.
-Note: Le Creusetmakes some great ceramic Dutch ovens.
+Note: Le Creuset Dutch ovens are some of the best ceramic pots.
 Here I used a 24cm induction pot from Lagostina.
 Cast iron works well, too.
 Cook the bacon until slightly crispy, then scoop out with a slotted spoon onto a paper towel.

 - Brown the roast: Brown the roast well in the pot on both sides – Medium heat for about 5 minutes, then remove from pot and set aside.